In Rust, we begin functions using fn.

 }

 Expressive return mechanism: In Rust, the value of the final expression in a function serves as its return value, provided it doesn't end with a semicolon.
-Ending an expression with a semicolon causes it to return ()
+Ending an expression with a semicolon causes it to return (), an empty tuple.

 For a more comprehensive understanding of Rust's functions, consider referring to the Rust book.